 - publishing names, news and photos of alumni and friends of the College in our online marketing and printed publications.

 - If you ask, we will tell you what Personal Information we hold about you, and what we do with it.
 We will facilitate access to you by allowing an inspection of your Personal Information in person, or by providing copies or a summary of relevant documents, depending on what is most appropriate in the circumstances, following receipt of your request.
 Any charge we make for providing access will be reasonable.

 - Note that we need not provide access to Personal Information where a request is frivolous, or where the provision of access would pose a threat to health or public safety, unreasonably interfere with another person’s privacy, or be a breach of the law.
 If we refuse access we will advise you of our reasons for doing so.

 - Wherever it is lawful and practicable, individuals have the option of not identifying themselves when contacting us.
 The nature of the business carried on by us means that, generally, it is not possible for us to provide services to student or staff members in an anonymous way

 - Our website contains links to other websites.
 We are not responsible for the privacy practices of these other websites.

 - We are committed to providing to the College community and to other parties whose Personal Information we hold, a fair and responsible system for the handling of their complaints.

-- If at any time you have any complaints in relation to privacy, please contact our College Registrar by email ([email protected]) or phone (02) 9577 2100.
+- If at any time you have any complaints in relation to privacy, please contact our Dean of Admissions & Studies by email ([email protected]) or phone (02) 9577 2100.
 We may change this policy from time to time without prior notice.